How to Maintain Clean Core APIs for Research

 In deep learning libraries, these variants can be a different implementation of a layer, a change in optimization algorithm, or a small modification to the training logic, etc.

-When users want to make such changes, they often implement variants by simply adding features to the target API they want to modify, e.g. by adding a new flag to the API plus some control statements, or by adding a new abstraction that generalizes the target API towards the users’ use case.
+Designing and maintaining these "research APIs" is difficult thanks to how frequently users want to change their behaviors.
+Such changes are often implemented by simply adding features to the target API they want to modify, e.g. by adding a new flag to the API, or by adding a new abstraction that generalizes the target API towards the users’ use case.

 However, when maintaining a generic, core library meant to be adopted by diverse use cases for a long term, the above approach does not scale and poses many problems (discussed more below).